-- 20. CPCs shall ensure that for vessels flying their flag shall apply the following provisional limits on the number of FADs with instrumental buoys are active at any one time in relation to each of its vessels through the verification of telecommunication bills.
-Such verifications shall be conducted by the competent authorities of the CPCs: - a) 2019: 375 FADs per vessel - b) 2020: 300 FADs per vessel - c) 2021: 250 FADs per vessel - d) 2022: 200 FADs per vessel - 20 bis FADs shall be activated on the vessel at the time of their deployment and shall remain active until they are retrieved or lost. - 21.
-CPCs with purse seine vessels shall limit the number of floating object sets to 2015 levels2. - 22.
-CPCs may authorize their purse seine vessels to set on floating objects provided that the fishing vessel has either an observer or a functioning electronic monitoring system on board which is capable of verifying set type, species composition, and providing information on fishing activities to the SCRS. - 23.
-Further analysis shall be conducted by the SCRS on the impact of supply vessels on the catches of juvenile yellowfin and bigeye tuna to be considered in 2019.
+- 22. CPCs shall ensure that any vessels flying their flag shall apply the following limits on the number of FOBs with instrumental operational buoys at any one time according to definitions given in article 20 iv.
+The number of FOBs with operational buoys will be verified through the verification of telecommunication bills.
+Such verifications shall be conducted by the competent authorities of the CPCs: - a) 2020: 300 operational buoys per vessel - b) 2021: 250 operational buoys per vessel - c) 2022: 200 operational buoys per vessel - 22 bis Buoys shall be activated on the vessel at the time of their deployment and shall remain be considered as active until they are retrieved or lost. - 23.
+With a view of establishing FADs sets limits to keep the catches of juveniles tropical tunas at a sustainable level, in 2021 SCRS should inform the Commission about the maximum number of FADs sets which should be established per vessel or per CPC. - 24.
+CPCs may authorize their vessels to set on floating objects provided that the fishing vessel has either an observer or a functioning electronic monitoring system on board which is capable of verifying set type, species composition, and providing information on fishing activities to the SCRS. - 25.
+Further analysis shall be conducted by the SCRS on the impact of supply vessels on the catches of juvenile yellowfin and bigeye tuna to be considered in 2020.